NUPUR32/100-Days-of-DSA/README.md

 <p align="center">

+## 🚀 One Problem Every Day

-### ⭐ One Problem Every Day.
-One Step Closer to Success. ⭐
+### ⭐ Consistency Beats Perfection ⭐

-*"Consistency beats intensity."*
+*"Small daily improvements are the key to long-term success."*

 </p>